Measuring price impact and information content of trades in a time-varying setting: Introduction

 \section{Introduction}

 One of the most important challenges in market microstructure is the modeling and empirical estimation of how information is impounded into prices (\cite{o2003presidential}).
 Financial markets are characterized by an asymmetry between informed traders and uninformed liquidity providers.
 A series of seminal stylized models, starting from those of \cite{glosten1985bid} and \cite{kyle1985continuous}, clarified that traders' information is slowly incorporated into prices through trading, which progressively reveals information to the market and leads to changes in prices and in the order flow.
-Thus the price discovery process depends both on how prices react to trades, an important quantity termed {\it price impact}, and on the reaction of the market to the past price and trade dynamics.
-At least two types of price impact emerge from this stylized description: the {\it instantaneous impact}, which describes the immediate price change caused by a trade, and the {\it long term impact}, which describes the long term price change taking into account the subsequent order flows and price changes triggered by the trade. \cite{hasbrouck1991measuring} identified the long term impact as a measure of the information content of a trade.
-Understanding and modeling price impact is also of paramount importance in several financial applications.
-Market impact is the main source of transaction cost for large investors and optimal execution schemes (\cite{almgren2001optimal}), aiming at minimizing impact costs, depend crucially both on the impact model and on the reliability of the estimated model parameters.
+Thus, the price discovery process depends on how prices react to trades, an important quantity termed {\it price impact}, and on the market's reaction to the past price and trade dynamics.
+At least two types of price impact emerge from this stylized description: the {\it instantaneous impact}, which describes the immediate price change caused by trade, and the {\it long term impact}, which describes the long-term price change taking into account the subsequent order flows and price changes triggered by the trade. \cite{hasbrouck1991measuring} identified the long-term impact as a measure of the information content of trade.